-- 1 Select the database whose administrator accounts (one or more of ICDBA, ICADMIN, or ICPRPOJECTS) you want to change associated passwords. - 2 Select File | Change Administrator Password, click the Change Administrator Password button , or right-click the database and select Change Administrator Password. - 3 The Change administrator password dialog box opens.
+- 1 In RM Manage, select the database whose administrator accounts (one or more of ICDBA, ICADMIN, or ICPRPOJECTS) you want to change associated passwords. - 2 Select File | Change Administrator Password, click the Change Administrator Password button , or right-click the database and select Change Administrator Password. - 3 The Change administrator password dialog box opens.